tarekmabdallah/NewsFeedapp/README.md

 ● Start to apply Dependency injection with *Dagger2*.

-● The app still under development.
+● The app still in progress.

 Really I will appreciate any feedback or suggestions :)